revanthpalreddy/PAT-Project/README.md

 * The plots and figures are generated in figures folder.

 ### Data Folder
-* The data folder contains all the csv and json of the tasks.
+* The data folder contains all the csv and json files of the tasks.